brocktbennett/BAN5753_Spark_Team_13/spark-miniproject2.md

 # Deposit Opening Classification Project
+# BAN5753_Spark_Team_13
+A private GitHub for Team 13 to allow professors and Teacher Assistants to properly grade our work.

 ## Project Overview
 This project aims to solve a classification problem for XYZ Bank to predict whether clients will subscribe to a term deposit.
 We used Spark for data processing and machine learning, and GitHub as a repository for collaboration and version control.

 ### Business Problem
-- **Objective**: Identify clients likely to subscribe to a term deposit.
+ - The objective of the classification is to identify clients who will subscribe (yes/no) for a term deposit.
+(Variable y: Target function).
-- **Tasks**:
-  - Conduct Exploratory Data Analysis (EDA) to identify relationships and trends.
+ - The Bank wants us to conduct Exploratory Data Analysis (EDA) to identify relationships, trends in data.
+For example: correlations, bivariate analysis of target versus input variables, facts, univariate patterns, missing data,

-  - Develop a predictive model for future use.
+ - Develop and save a predictive model to roll out for future use.
+Explore different techniques and share your findings about the approach and benefits of the champion model.
+ - Prescriptive recommendations if any
-  - Optionally, perform K-means Clustering.
+ - K-means Clustering is optional (Bonus point)
-  - Compare different supervised learning algorithms.
+ - If you are comparing more than four different supervised algorithms (bonus point).
+You can utilize the Pyspark or spark-Scala platform for this Mini project.

 ### Dataset Description
 The dataset is from XYZ Bank's direct marketing campaigns via telephone calls.